ppkgtmm/bank-churn-prediction/README.md

 ### Inference

-- An API is developed to serve predictions from model based on input data provided to `POST /predict` endpoint
+- An API is developed to serve predictions from model based on input data provided to `/predict` endpoint
 - Sample input from data originally labeled as existing customer but some of the customer characteristics are similar to attrited customer (see [exploration notebook](https://github.com/ppkgtmm/hello-hello/blob/main/exploration.ipynb)).
 Consequently, the customer is categorized as churning

 ```json